For a brief time, I'm offering free MP3's of a five

 was also compiled on the promo-only LP, The

 Flexipop!
-Album, but it has never been issued on any commercially-available
+Album, where it was re-titled "Yuletown Throw Down" - but it has never been issued on any commercially-available

 4.7 MB (ripped from flexidisc)